Bowers Mansion Regional State Park

 Bowers Mansion Bluegrass Festival

 A small stage overlooks an ocean of lawn chairs and cozy picnic blankets.
-Lawn chairs where a husband hands a glass of wine to his wife while they sit next to a cozy picnic blanket where a child enjoys a snack.
+Lawn chairs where a husband hands a glass of wine to his wife while they sit next to a picnic blanket where a child enjoys a snack.

 First, four banjos and a few guitars explore melody as each musician starts a conversation with each strum.
 Second, near the stage a woman loses herself in dance and holds her hands to heaven while her feet lift and fall with each beat.